 Investors should remember that leverage is a double-edged sword.
 While leveraged funds deliver superior returns during bull markets, these gains can disappear overnight during a market crash.
 Moreover, highly-leveraged markets also open the door to systemic shocks since a single event triggering selling can lead to a chain of margin calls.

-In addition, investors should remember that diversification is often the best way to mitigate these risks.
+In addition, investors should remember from what happened to 3AC is that diversification is often the best way to mitigate these risks.
 For example, investing across non-correlated asset classes can minimize the risk of any single market crash impacting your entire portfolio.
 That's even true within the crypto space, where different types of tokens have different dynamics.

 The Bottom Line